apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 )
 ```

-When working with a DataFusion UDF in python, you define your function to take in some number of
+When working with a DataFusion UDF in Python, you define your function to take in some number of
 expressions.
 During the evaluation, these will get computed into their corresponding values and
 passed to your UDF as a pyarrow Array.
 We must return an Array also with the same number of
 elements (rows).
 So the UDF example just iterates through all of the arrays and checks to see if